eftimova-e/2024-06-24-hida-kickstart-python-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software, as described in <a href="https://swcarpentry.github.io/python-novice-gapminder/"</a>.
+  you will need access to software, as described <a href="https://swcarpentry.github.io/python-novice-gapminder/">here<</a>.
 </p> .
 Complete the 'Summary and Setup' section.
 If you come across difficulties, please contact the instructors.

 </p>